AstroNvim/docs/docs/recipes/colorscheme.md

 ## Using a Custom Colorscheme Before Plugin Installed

 One thing that might be an annoyance is if you are using a custom colorscheme in your user configuration and are trying to set it before the plugin is installed.
 It is recommended to add a check before setting the colorscheme in your `init.lua` file before setting it.
 For example if you want to use [Catppuccin](https://github.com/catppuccin/nvim).
-The typical way to tell AstroVim to use a colorscheme in your `user/init.lua` file:
+The typical way to tell AstroNvim to use a colorscheme in your `user/init.lua` file:

 ```lua
 return {